socphilinfo/socphilinfo.github.io/workshops/wpi4/travel.md

 The journey takes about 55 minutes.
 The coach stops outside the Galleria shopping mall and from there it is a short walk to the hotels.

-### FROM STANSTED AIRPORT TO HATFIELD
+FROM STANSTED AIRPORT TO HATFIELD

 It is easier and quicker to use National Express buses (see link above) as the rail journey involves travelling into London, and then changing trains, twice, to reach Hatfield.
 Again, booking is strongly recommended and the journey takes about 55 minutes.

-### UNIVERSITY OF HERTFORDSHIRE
+UNIVERSITY OF HERTFORDSHIRE

-You may also find it useful and interesting to visit UH's website at the following address www.herts.ac.uk where you will find a wealth of information and news about the University, including a virtual tour which can be accessed
+You may also find it useful and interesting to visit UH's website at the following addresswww.herts.ac.uk where you will find a wealth of information and news about the University, including a virtual tour which can be accessed
 at:
 http://www.pan3sixty.co.uk/virtual_tours/university_of_hertfordshire/university_virtual_tour.html

-The website also includes useful travel information at http://www.herts.ac.uk/about-us/where-to-find-us/home.cfm
+The website also includes useful travel information at:
+http://www.herts.ac.uk/about-us/where-to-find-us/home.cfm

 The Workshop will take place in the McClaurin Building which you can see on